Popular lifehacks

 While Mongol domination of Persia did damage Persian agriculture, the Mongols had less of an impact on Persian government, as Mongol rulers made extensive use of the sophisticated Persian bureaucracy.
 Ultimately, a number of Mongols turned to farming, married local people, and were assimilated into Persian society.

-READ ALSO: What is a PLG company?
+READ ALSO: What class of submarines is Australia buying?

 How did the Mongols affect Persia?